voschezang/coding-handbook/collaboration/emotions.md

 > Emotions can be experienced in endlessly new ways.

-Emotions are communication devices.
-For a complete overview, see [wikipedia](https://en.wikipedia.org/wiki/Emotion).
+Emotions are dynamic.
+They are experienced, rather than fixed.

-1. Experience ranges from pleasant to unpleasant.
+1. Experience ranges from [pleasant](#Experience) to unpleasant.
-2. Emotions provide a multiplicity of experience.
+2. Emotions provide a [multiplicity](#Emotions) of experience.

+Emotions are used as communication devices.
+Between your body and mind and between yourself and others.